October 7, 20257 min ReadLast reviewed December 31, 2025

 • Look for: Single-dose vials or multi-dose bottles with special "ABA" or "COMOD" filters that prevent backflow bacteria.

-• Ingredients: Hyaluronic Acid (Sodium Hyaluronate) is a gold-standard ingredient for its ability to retain water and heal the surface.
+• Ingredients: Hyaluronic Acid (Sodium Hyaluronate) is a gold-standard ingredient for its ability to retain water and may support surface health, but it is not a cure.

 2. Ointments for Night Time